ehsong/ehsong.github.io/_pages/talks.md

 **Recent Invited Talks & Conferences**

+**2024**

+- April, 2024 Workshop: Change, Adaptation, and Contention in Formal Institutions in Authoritarian Regimes.
+All Souls College, Oxford University

 **2023**

 - March 29-31, 2023 [From the “Workshop of the World” to “Systemic Rival”?
 International China Narratives in Politics and Economics since 1945, Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS), Hamburg Germany](https://www.helmut-schmidt.de/en/)